skylerfutrell/jQuery-form-validation/README.md

 📝 What I Learned:

+🧠 How to implement real-time form validation using jQuery.

+🧠 The importance of client-side validation for improving user experience and data integrity.

+🧠 How to customize error messages to provide better guidance to users.

+🧠 Structuring CSS for a clean and responsive form layout.

+🧠 Debugging JavaScript issues related to event handling and form validation.

 🎯 Future Improvements:

+🚀 Add backend validation to ensure security and data integrity.

+🚀 Implement additional form fields and validation rules for more complex forms.

 🎨 Customization:
 - To add or modify form fields, edit the index.html file.